Last Updated on

 - Don’t do crash dieting in order to lose weight after delivery.
 Losing weight too quickly can affect the supply of breast milk.

-- Cookies, chips and donuts are okay once in a while, but they shouldn’t replace healthy foods!
+- Cookies, chips and doughnuts are okay once in a while, but they shouldn’t replace healthy foods!

 - If you don’t consume meat or dairy products, you may have to take a vitamin B12 supplement.
 Ask your nutritionist regarding the same.